Freelunch-AI/docs/brunos_notes.md

 63. __Equipped with GUI-to-config__ (anyhting you do in a GUI can be converted to reproducible config.
 2 options: (1) Dev: export result as config and then edit the resulting config as necessary; Ops: record activities then edit the resulting config as necessary)

-64. __Equipped with Platform Namespaces__ (this is usefull in 2 situations: a comapsny wants to give the same platform functionality to separated ml teams (each ML team lives within a namespace) or a company that is building a managed mlops platform (each customer of theirs lives within a namespace).)
+64. __Equipped with Platform Namespaces__ (this is usefull in 2 situations: a comapsny wants to give the same platform functionality to separated ml teams (each ML team lives within a namespace) or a company that is building a managed ml platform (each customer of theirs lives within a namespace).)

 65. __Equipped with an easy integration testing framework__ ((1) inverted integration testing: instead of writing integration tests, the platform automatically writes multiple tests for you, and then you either visually inspect the result or write an output validator to make it into a real integration test; (2) you can also write your own integration tests like you write unit tests; (3) you can put fast and/or crucial integration tests to run in ci/cd and the rest on the background evaluation/observability cluster.)